El Dorado World Tour: Accolades

-In Mexico City, the show sold out within two days, making Shakira the second female artist to sell out the Estadio Azteca, after Gloria Estefan.
-A week later, a second date was added due to overwhelming demand, making Shakira the first female artist in history to add a second consecutive date in this stadium.
-According to Shakira's official Twitter account, the two sold-out shows in Mexico City brought in over 100,000 people.
+A second date was added due to overwhelming demand, making Shakira the first female artist in history to add a second consecutive date in this stadium.
 In Ecuador, she broke the record previously held by Bruno Mars, of having sold the most tickets during a pre-sale period.
 She is also the first artist to perform in Rosario's Estadio Gigante de Arroyito.
-Around 12,000 fans reportedly attended the opening show in Hamburg.
-According to Salva, the music producer and DJ for the opening act for most European concerts, the attendance for Amsterdam night was 20,000 people.
 Based on the Live Music annual report published by the Spanish Musical Promoters Association (APM), all five performances in Spain had over 71,000 attendees.
-In Istanbul, around 60,000 people attended the show according to Turkish media.
-She is the first artist to hold a concert in the newly renovated Vodafone Park Stadium.
-In New York City, she is the first Latin artist to gross over 2 million in one night in American concert history (second overall after Romeo Santos's Yankee Stadium show in 2014).
+In New York City, she is the second Latin artist to gross over 2 million in one night in American concert history after Romeo Santos's Yankee Stadium show in 2014.
 In Miami and Los Angeles, she is the only female artist to have two shows in both American Airlines Arena and The Forum in 2018.
 The two shows in Miami extended her record of having the most concerts in American Airlines Arena, 9 shows since Tour of the Mongoose, more than any artist.
 According to Billboard, the two sold out nights in Miami were the venue's biggest in 2018 with almost 3 million dollars.
-Over 100,000 fans attended the shows in Mexico City.

 Revenue

 Pollstar initially estimated that the tour grossed around $75 million over 52 shows.
-Based on their 2018-year end report the tour grossed $40.7 million worldwide in 28 shows, with an average of $1.6 million per show.
+Based on their 2018 year-end report the tour grossed $40.7 million worldwide in 28 shows, with an average of $1.6 million per show.
 Billboard reported that the North American leg of tour grossed $28.2 million.
 The revenue for her Bsharri, Lebanon, concert totaled $2 million according to some Middle East media.
 The organizers of the Ecuador show reported that the quick sale of presale tickets grossed over $500,000 in only 6 hours.